onecrayon/api.ashes.live/README.md

 update poetry, you must update its pinned version in `Dockerfile` then rebuild your API container using `make build`.

+### AI-generated code

+You may notice that there is a `CLAUDE.md` file for providing Claude Code with guidance for how to interact with the codebase.
+I am experimenting with offsetting some of the repetitive tasks that are keeping me from actually developing this site onto AI, but please note that I am not interested in new features completely coded by AI.
+If you submit a PR with AI-generated code from a careful prompt and a deep understanding of the project, that is fine, but please don't try to substitute an LLM for understanding and thinking about the code yourself.

 ## Deployment

 Ashes.live is currently setup for deployment to [Opalstack](https://opalstack.com).